The Supersonic Project: SIGOs, a Proposed Progenitor to Globular Clusters, and their Connections to Gravitational Wave Anisotropies: Implications to Gravitational Wave Anisotropies

 In a typical GC similar to the ones observed in the Milky Way at present \citep[{mass of roughly a few$\times10^5\,M_{\odot}$, core radii of roughly $1\,$pc, metallicity of roughly $10\%$ solar; e.g.,}][]{Harris+96}, recent models predict roughly 100 total binary BH mergers over a roughly $10\,$Gyr cluster lifetime \citep[e.g.,][]{Rodriguez+18,FragioneKocsis18,Kremer+20,AntoniniGieles20}.
 Assuming that these mergers are roughly uniformly distributed in time at zero-th order, this implies a BBH merger rate of roughly $10^{-8}\,\rm{yr}^{-1}$ per GC.
 By combining this order-of-magnitude rate estimate with the expected spatial distribution of GCs linked to SIGOs, we build a sense of the potential anistropy in BBH mergers from GCs.

 As a proof-of-concept, in Figure \ref{fig:GWMap} we show a sky-map of a line-of-sight integrated GW merger abundance, from {GW} BBH mergers in GCs, up to a distance of $675$~Mpc (determined by our analytical box, see Section \ref{ssec:Analytic}).
 At this distance redshift effects on the GW are negligible.
 As shown, we predict the integrated rate of BBH mergers may vary by as much as an order-of-magnitude over scales of $\sim 10\deg$.
-To a distance of $675$~Mpc, we also estimate an approximate rate of BBH mergers of $0.5$ mergers sr~$^{-1}$ yr$^{-1}$, with a standard deviation of approximately $0.3$ mergers sr$^{-1}$ yr$^{-1}$ across the sky.
+To a distance of $675$~Mpc, we also estimate an approximate rate of BBH mergers of $0.5$ mergers sr~$^{-1}$ yr$^{-1}$, with a standard deviation of approximately $0.3$ mergers sr$^{-1}$ yr$^{-1}$ across the sky. \citet{Payne+20} found that ten black hole mergers from the first LIGO/Virgo catalog are consistent with an isotropic distribution, over large scales ($>100$~Mpc).
+Further, recent endeavors by \citet{LIGOSkyMap+21} to search for anisotropic stochastic GW backgrounds did not find anisotropies on the three directions in the sky.
+Thus, both analyses imply that larger scales than the ones predicted here do not exhibit anisotropies, yielding a possible clear GW-sky signatures of SIGOs.
 As the catalog of binary BH mergers continues to grow through both current and ongoing LIGO/Virgo/KAGRA detections \citep[e.g.,][]{Abbott+20} and detections by proposed third-generation detectors such as the Einstein Telescope \citep[e.g.,][]{Punturo+10} and Cosmic Explorer \citep[e.g.,][]{Abbott+17_3G}, this anisotropy may potentially be observable and if observed, would further constrain the connection between GCs and SIGOs.

 We stress, however, that Figure \ref{fig:GWMap} and this discussion represent an ideal case where we assume that \textit{all} SIGOs are directly linked to globular clusters and that their distribution (as well as the distribution of BH mergers) does not vary with redshift.
 While SIGOs may be linked to globular clusters \citep[e.g.,][]{naoznarayan14,chiou+19}, it is unlikely that all SIGOs become globular clusters \citep[e.g.,][]{popa,Chiou+21}, and we have yet to test the redshift evolution of SIGOs over large ranges.
 Nevertheless, this result suggests that if indeed SIGOs are GCs' progenitors, they may imprint an anisotropic sky distribution on the GW emission signal\footnote{Note that a \citet{Kroupa+01} initial mass function is often invoked; however, it is still unknown whether initial mass functions in the early Universe will follow a Kroupa profile.
 As was mentioned in \citet[]{Rodriguez+15}, a 1$\sigma$ variation in the slope of the high-mass end of the IMF can cause significant variation in the abundance of BBHs.} .